-- Orientation
+- · Orientation

-- Help with course selection
+- · Help with course selection

-- Pastoral support
+- · Pastoral support

-- Academic tutorials
+- · Academic tutorials

 - Tuākana Learning Communities for Māori and Pacific students

-- Student Disability Services
+- · Student Disability Services

 The University of Auckland has taken all steps to ensure that the information on these pages is correct, but changes may occur.
 For the most up-to-date information phone us or go online.
-0800 61 62 63 www.auckland.ac.nz/utas
+0800 61 62 63 or visit auckland.ac.nz/utas auckland.ac.nz/utas